-(4) Direct Loans.
-In accordance with the requirements of 24 CFR §§92.250 and 93.300(b), a request for a Direct Loan will not be recommended for approval if the first year stabilized pro forma Cash Flow, after deducting any payment due to the Developer on a deferred developer fee loan and scheduled payments on cash flow loans, divided by the Development Owner's equity exceeds 10%, or a higher amount not to exceed 12% may be approved by the underwriter for unique ownership capital structures or as allowed by a federally insured loan program.
-For this purpose, Cash Flow may be adjusted downward by the Applicant electing to commit any Cash Flow in excess of the limitation to a special reserve account, in accordance with §10.404(d) of this title.
-For capital structures without Development Owner equity, a maximum of 75% of on-going Cash Flow, after deducting any payment due to the Developer on a deferred developer fee loan and scheduled payments on cash flow loans, may be distributed to the Development Owner and the remaining 25% must be deposited to a special reserve account, in accordance with §10.404(d) of this title.
+DCR is over 1.50.
+Annual Cash Flow will be calculated after deducting any payment due to the Developer Develop Muer on a deferred developer fee loan and any scheduled payments on cash flow loans, divided by the Development Owner's equity exceeds 10%, or a higher.
+The Department will calculate the total special reserve amount not to exceed 12% may be approved by the underwriter for unique ownership capital structures or as allowed by a federally insured loan program.
+For this purpose, Cash Flow may be adjusted downward by the Applicant electing to commit any based on the Cash Flow in excess of the limitation to a special reserve account, in accordance with §10.404(d) of this title.
+For capital structures without Development Owner equity, a maximum of 75% of on-going Cash Flow, after deducting any payment due to the Developer on a deferred developer fee loan and scheduled payments on cash flow loans, may be distributed to the Development Owner and the remaining 25% must be deposited to aat Direct Loan Closing underwriting.
+The deposits into the special reserve account, in accordance with §10.404(d) of this title must be made annually from 25% of remaining annual cash flow until the total special reserve amount is reached.
+Alternatively, Applicant may request the Direct Loan interest rate be increased by Underwriter at Direct Loan Closing underwriting if financially feasibility is still met.
 If the Direct Loan is not recommended for approval, the remaining feasibility considerations under this section will be based on a revised sources schedule that does not contain the Direct Loan.
-This standard will also be used when the Development Owner is seeking approval for a request for a subordination agreement or a refinance.
+This standard will also be used when the Development Owner is seeking approval for a request for a subordination agreement or a refinance, except the total special reserve amount will be based on the Cash Flow reflected in the underwriting at that time.
+A special reserve account is not eligible for Developments layered with FHA financing that is subject to HUD's Multifamily Accelerated Processing Guide.

-(h) Work Out Development.
-Developments that are underwritten subsequent to Board approval in order to refinance or gain relief from restrictions may be considered infeasible based on the guidelines in this section, but may be characterized as "the best available option" or "acceptable available option" depending on the circumstances and subject to the discretion of the Underwriter as long as the option analyzed and recommended is more likely to achieve a better financial outcome for the property and the Department than the status quo.

-(i) Feasibility Conclusion.
+- (h) Work Out Development.
+Developments that are underwritten subsequent to Board approval in order to refinance or gain relief from restrictions may be considered infeasible based on the guidelines in this section, but may be characterized as "the best available option" or "acceptable available option" depending on the circumstances and subject to the discretion of the Underwriter as long as the option analyzed and recommended is more likely to achieve a better financial outcome for the property and the Department than the status quo. - (i) Feasibility Conclusion.
 A Development will be characterized as infeasible if paragraph (1) or (2) of this subsection applies.
-The Development will be characterized as infeasible if one or more of paragraphs (3) or (4) of this subsection, applies unless paragraph (5)(B) of this subsection also applies.

-(1) Gross Capture Rate, AMGI Band Capture Rates, and Individual Unit Capture Rate.
+The Development will be characterized as infeasible if one or more of paragraphs (3) or (4) of this subsection, applies unless paragraph (5)(B) of this subsection also applies. - (1) Gross Capture Rate, AMGI Band Capture Rates, and Individual Unit Capture Rate.
 The method for determining capture rates for a Development is defined in §11.303 of this chapter (relating to Market Analysis Rules and Guidelines).
 The Underwriter will verify the conclusions of the capture rates and may, at their discretion, use independently acquired demographic data to calculate demand and may make a determination of the capture rates based upon an analysis of the Sub-market.
 The Development: